Title: Acceptable Use of Computers and Electronic Media

 The list above is intended to provide examples of communications or activities which are contrary to this policy and purposes.
 This list is not meant to be all-inclusive and may be modified at any time.

 Employees will be issued a User ID with network and system access and security appropriate to their duties.
 System credentials control access to valuable information and should be protected accordingly.
 System passwords should not be divulged to others.

-Any observed or suspected breach of this policy should be reported immediately to the supervisor, the Director of Human Resources, or the Chief Information Officer.
+Any observed or suspected breach of this policy should be reported immediately to the supervisor, Employee Relations, or the Chief Information Officer.

 Disposal of Equipment